 As of now, it features 388 different lessons about anything guitar related, plus there is one new lesson added every single week.

-As a free user you will be able to see the first part of every lesson, but to access the entire thing, as well as the included video tablature breakdown, you will need to sign up for the membership.
+As a free user, you will be able to see the first part of every lesson but to access the entire thing, as well as the included video tablature breakdown, you will need to sign up for the membership.

 You will also have access to the forum as a free user, as long as you create an account.

-Additionally, 59 micro courses are also available.
+Additionally, 59 micro-courses are also available.

-Once you upgrade to the premium account, which is $10/mo., or $69 per year, you will have access to all lessons, tabs, as well as download Jam Tracks, and more.
+Once you upgrade to the premium account, which is $10/mo., or $69 per year, you will have access to all lessons, and tabs, as well as download Jam Tracks, and more.

 They even have an “Artist Series” of lessons, where they teach you how to play in the style of certain guitarists, such as Willie Nelson, David Gilmour, Clapton, and many more.